zanders3/butler/Readme.md

 Setup
 =====

-Either [Download](https://github.com/zanders3/butler/releases) the latest exe or open `butler.sln` in Visual Studio 2015 and press F5.
+Either [Download](https://github.com/zanders3/butler/releases) and run the latest exe or open `butler.sln` in Visual Studio 2015 and press F5.

 The settings screen will then ask for the HTTP path to your Jenkin's cc.xml e.g. `http://jenkins/cc.xml`.
+Settings are stored in a `settings.ini` alongside the exe.

 ![Settings](https://github.com/zanders3/butler/blob/master/settings.png "Settings")